TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

  1. Different implementations of [`AbstractVarInfo`](@ref) represent realizations of a model in different ways internally, so we need to transform from this internal representation to the desired representation in the model.
 For example,

-      + [`VarInfo`](@ref) represents a realization of a model as in a "flattened" / vector representation, regardless of form of the variable in the model.
+      + [`VarInfo`](@ref) represents a realization of a model as a "flattened" / vector representation, regardless of the form of the variable in the model.
       + [`SimpleVarInfo`](@ref) represents a realization of a model exactly as in the model (unless it has been transformed; we'll get to that later).

  2. We need the ability to transform from "constrained space" to "unconstrained space", as we saw in the previous section.